zlatozar/study-paip/ch06/generalizing-search.md

 --> 7
 ```

-The above function keeps all of the items to be searched on **l**, rather than in the
+The above function keeps all of the items to be searched on **L**, rather than in the
 recursive function-calling stack.
-Here's the same thing, except we print l each time
+Here's the same thing, except we print **L** each time
 (rather than the particular item we are checking):

 ```cl